 For labels that are intended to be used in hospitals or in the catering sector, it’s understandable that there has to be some thought given to the ability of the product to keep itself as free from bacteria as possible.

-This is particularly relevant in the former area, as there are strict regulation around the prevention of infections like C. difficile, which are caused as a result of the buildup of bacteria.
+This is particularly relevant in the former area, as there are strict regulation around the prevention of infections, which are caused as a result of the buildup of bacteria.

 The focus on cleanliness to this degree means products need to have a antimicrobial quality to them, as this stops germs from collecting onto the labels and spreading.
 However, as well as fulfilling this function, we also have to think about how the product is going to withstand the strain of being consistently deep-cleaned.